rizvn/FieldMapper/README.md

 ## @Column
-By default FieldMapper will look for the key that matches the instance variable name.
-You can override this behavior by specifying the database column name like this: `@Column('FIRST_NAME')`.
+By default FieldMapper will look for the key that matches the instance variable name in the map.
+You can override this behavior by specifying the database column name manually `@Column('FIRST_NAME')`.

-Once the key is found, it will set the value on the field.
+Once the key is found, instance variable value will be set to the key's value.
 It will transparently handle most java types.
-However you may provide your own handler through the `typeHandler` attribute on @Column, like: `@Column(typeHandler = TimestampToJodaDateTime.class)`
+However you may provide your own handlers through the `typeHandler` attribute on @Column `@Column(typeHandler = TimestampToJodaDateTime.class)`

 ##TypeHandler
 Below is the type handler interface